-The Trustees of the California State University Systemwide Revenue Bonds, Series 2019A (the "Series 2019A Bonds"), the Trustees of the California State University Systemwide Revenue Bonds, Series 2019B (Taxable) (the "Series 2019B Bonds" and, together with the Series 2019A Bonds, the "Series 2019 Bonds") and the California State University Systemwide Revenue Bonds, Series 2020A (Forward Delivery) (the "Series 2020A Bonds" and, together with the Series 2019 Bonds, the "Series 2019/2020 Bonds") are being issued by the Trustees of the California State University (the "Board") pursuant to an Indenture, dated as of April 1, 2002, as supplemented from time to time, including by a Twenty-Eighth Supplemental Indenture in respect of the Series 2019A Bonds, a Twenty-Ninth Supplemental Indenture in respect of the Series 2019B Bonds and a Thirtieth Supplemental Indenture in respect of the Series 2020A Bonds, each dated as of August 1, 2019 (collectively, the "Indenture"), between the Board and the Treasurer of the State of California, as trustee (the "State Treasurer").
-The Series 2019/2020 Bonds are being issued to finance and refinance the acquisition, construction, renovation and improvement of certain facilities of the California State University and to refinance certain prior bonds to achieve debt service savings.
-See Appendix H-"PROJECTS FINANCED AND BONDS REFUNDED WITH SERIES
+The Trustees of the California State University Systemwide Revenue Bonds, Series 2020A (the "Series 2020A Bonds") are being issued by the Trustees of the California State University (the "Board") pursuant to an Indenture, dated as of April 1, 2002, as supplemented from time to time, including by a Thirtieth Supplemental Indenture, dated as of August 1, 2019 (collectively, the "Indenture"), between the Board and the Treasurer of the State of California, as trustee (the "State Treasurer").
+The Series 2020A Bonds are being issued to refinance certain prior bonds to achieve debt service savings.
+See Appendix H-"BONDS REFUNDED WITH SERIES 2020A BONDS."